2012 Volvo S60 Interior

 - "The seats both front and rear are very comfortable." -- Automobile Magazine

 The Volvo S60 is equipped with the kind of features you would expect in an upscale midsize car.
 Standard features include Bluetooth, satellite radio, USB iPod integration, auxiliary jack and HD radio.
 Navigation, a rearview camera and a premium sound system are optional.
-See the full list of 2012 Volvo S60 specs.

 Test drivers like that the S60’s climate controls are simple, and they also give positive marks to the optional navigation system for its route and land guidance technology, which they say is helpful when driving on congested city streets.